rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 Here are the common features of most NGFWs:

-- **Standard firewall features** These include the traditional (first-generation) firewall functionalities such as stateful port/protocol inspection, Network Address Translation (NAT), and Virtual Private Network (VPN).
+- **Standard firewall features:** These include the traditional (first-generation) firewall functionalities such as stateful port/protocol inspection, Network Address Translation (NAT), and Virtual Private Network (VPN).

-- **Application identification and filtering** This is the chief characteristic of NGFWs.
-These identify and filter traffic based upon the specific applications, rather than just opening ports for all kinds of traffic.
+- **Application identification and filtering:** This is the chief characteristic of NGFWs.
+This feature identifies and filters traffic based upon the specific applications, rather than just opening ports for all kinds of traffic.
 This prevents malicious applications and activity from using non-standard ports to avoid the firewall.

-- **SSL and SSH inspection** NGFWs can even inspect SSL and SSH encrypted traffic.
+- **SSL and SSH inspection:** NGFWs can even inspect SSL and SSH encrypted traffic.
-These decrypt traffic, make sure the applications are allowed, check other policies, and then re-encrypt the traffic.
+This feature decrypts traffic, makes sure the applications are allowed, checks other policies, and then re-encrypts the traffic.
 This provides additional protection from malicious applications and activity that tries to hide itself by using encryption to avoid the firewall.

-- **Intrusion prevention** These are more intelligent capabilities and provide deeper traffic inspection to perform intrusion detection and prevention.
+- **Intrusion prevention:** These are more intelligent capabilities and provide deeper traffic inspection to perform intrusion detection and prevention.
 Some of the NGFWs have built-in IPS functionality so that a stand-alone IPS might not be needed.

-- **Directory integration** Most NGFWs include directory support (such as, Active Directory).
+- **Directory integration:** Most NGFWs include directory support (such as, Active Directory).
 For instance, they manage authorized applications based upon users and user groups.

-- **Malware filtering** NGFWs can also provide reputation-based filtering to block applications that have a bad reputation.
-This functionality can check phishing, virus, and other malware sites and applications.
+- **Malware filtering:** NGFWs can also provide reputation-based filtering to block applications that have a bad reputation.
+This functionality can check for phishing, viruses, and other malware sites and applications.

 ### NGFW development